rust-lang/rust/src/doc/rustc-dev-guide/src/background.md

 connected by edges.
 The key idea of a basic block is that it is a set of statements that execute "together" -- that is, whenever you branch to a basic block, you start at the first statement and then execute all the remainder.
-Only at the end of the is there the possibility of branching to more than one place (in MIR, we call that final statement the **terminator**):
+Only at the end of the block is there the possibility of branching to more than one place (in MIR, we call that final statement the **terminator**):

 ```
 bb0: {